 The Department of Traffic Engineering is responsible for the maintenance and operation of all City traffic lights.
-LED technology, and in some cases renewable energy technologies are being utilized in efforts to keep electricity consumption down.
-More work is needed to identify other measures to insure that downward trending from FY 2010 can be maintained.
-Electricity consumption from traffic signals saw a 2% increase in FY 2019 (Figure 17).
+LED technology, and in some cases renewable energy technologies are being utilized in efforts to keep electricity consumption down Electricity consumption for traffic lights in the City has generally been trending downward since FY 2010 and declined 14% in FY 2020 (Figure 17).